AndresMorelos/Invoncify/README.md

 * 🏷 Custom statuses for invoices.
 * 📊 Export PDF for print or email.
 * 🔒 Complete Privacy.
 You financial data stays where it belongs.
 * 🔒 end to end encryption.
-You financial data stays encripted.
+You financial data stays encrypted.
 * 🔄 Export or Import your financial data (all encrypted).
 * 💯 Totally Free.